TK51/aipos-public-eng/README.md

 There is no magic in the system — just structure. but the results might often *feel* like magic — because it removes 90% of fluff, inconsistency, chaos, and waste.
 Still, within every session, you need to watch for AI drift.
 AIPOS gives you the config validation handle to reassert tone, structure, and role — before the thread collapses.

+Will be available soon in Ukrainian at `aipos-public-ukr`
 ---

 ### What You Can Do With It